Mark Giangreco: Awards

 Giangreco has won three Emmy Awards.
 He has also been honored with the prestigious Iris Award from the National Association of Television Program Executives.
 He has won two Peter Lisagor Awards and two Associated Press Awards for "Best Sportscast."
 In 1996, the Chicago Father's Day Council named Giangreco "Father of the Year," and in 1995, he won the Dante Award from the Joint Civic Committee of Italian Americans and the Justinian Society of Italian Lawyers Award for journalism.
 Giangreco was also honored in 1982 with the Louisville Journalism Award for his excellence in sports reporting.

 Suspensions

-In 2004, Giangreco was suspended one week without pay for a joke on the city of Detroit, Michigan after the Detroit Pistons won the NBA championship.
-The joke consisted of a black-and-white movie clip of a city burning and said it was a "typical night for Detroit."
-Immediately following the clip, Giangreco said he was just kidding.
-Many who were deeply offended said his actions were racist, but he is known for his sarcasm and humor and some believe the joke was made in good jest.

 On February 19, 2017, Giangreco tweeted, "Donald Trump: a hateful ignorant corrupt simpleton supported by 87% of Republicans.
 So obvious, so disturbing America exposed [sic] as a country full of simpletons who allowed this cartoon lunatic to be 'elected'."
 He was suspended by ABC for his comments that were said to be "not in line with ABC 7 Chicago’s non-partisan editorial standards."